 So you want to start prepping for a disaster but you don’t know where to start.
 You have a busy life and don’t really have time or build a one year food stockpile, you just want to get a few emergency essentials to be covered in most disasters.

-I’m glad you finally realized that things like extended power outages, heavy storms, tornadoes, hurricanes, earthquakes, house fires, flash floods, riots, or even war can happen (many of these actually do!), and that you’re ready to need to keep yourself and your family prepared.
+I’m glad you finally realized that things like extended power outages, heavy storms, tornadoes, hurricanes, earthquakes, house fires, flash floods, riots, or even war can happen (many of them do happen on a regular basis!), and that you’re ready to need to keep yourself and your family prepared.

 The best way to go about it it is to think it terms of the most basic survival needs.
 Food water, and shelter are at the top of the list, while basic emergency communications should also be considered.

 One gallon of water per person per day – that’s the rule of thumb.
-Of course, you’ll need more for things like washing clothes and watering your garden so the more you stockpile, the better.
+Of course, you’ll need more for things like washing clothes and watering your garden, so the more you have, the better.

 Start with plastic water bottles, then increase the size of the containers you use as your prepping efforts expand.
 Also, keep in mind that children, women who are pregnant, and household members with various conditions, may need more than a gallon of water a day.